stella3d/solana-data/README.md

 # Near Future

 * account / transaction subscription related functionality

+* make some tasks with hard-coded paths take a path argument

 * add a database backend, to use in place of .json files
   * keeps data in a safer, more convenient place